leobenTaningco/leobenTaningco/README.md

 ## About Me

 I am a passionate individual with a flair for coding and expertise in database management.
 I love tackling complex problems and crafting elegant solutions.
-My journey in the tech world began with the BS Information Technology program, and I've been on a continuous learning path ever since.
+My journey in the tech world began with the BS Computer Science program, and I've been on a continuous learning path ever since.

 ## Education

-- **BS Information Technology**
+- **BS Computer Science**
   New Era University
   2022-Present